louparker/random-music-quiz/README.md

 ### Color

 The colours for this web app needed to be quite bold and convey differing messages.
 Answer choices each have their colour, priority info (question, score & HUD) all have the same colour background.
-There is was also a need to have good contrast for all elements which the chosen colours do provide.
+There was also a need to have good contrast for all elements which the chosen colours do provide.

 ![screenshot of color palette](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/palette.png)